aohorodnyk/aohorodnyk.com/content/about/index.md

 I'm senior software engineer with more than 10 years of experience in backend development.
 I'm interested in various technologies, it's the reason I created the website with the blog.
-In the blog I'm going to write articles about technologies with solutions and reasons for my personal projects.
+To the blog I'm going to write articles about programming, databases and different useful technologies, tools and libraries.